UK Cyber Crime Statistics 2025

 What is the cost of Cyber Crime in the UK?

-In 2022 Cyber Crime cost UK Businesses on average £4,200, the total cost of cybercrime to the UK economy is estimated to be £27 billion per year, with businesses accounting for a significant proportion of this cost.
+In 2022, Cyber Crime cost UK Businesses an average of £4,200, the total cost of cyber crime to the UK economy is estimated to be £27 billion per year, with businesses accounting for a significant proportion of this cost.
 Based on recent reports, it is expected that the average cost to remedy an attack is £21,000.
 Despite this, only 22% of UK businesses have a formal cybersecurity incident management plan in place, and in 2024 only 31% of businesses and 26% of charities undertook a cyber security risk assessment/health check, suggesting that many businesses are not adequately prepared for the threat of cyber crime.

-One of the most common forms of cybercrime in the UK is fraud, with a total of £1.3 billion lost to fraud in the UK in 2020.
-In Yorkshire and Humber alone in 2023 there were more than 2,030 reported instances of cyber crime and/or fraud, which totalled more than £19.3 Million in Financial Losses.
+One of the most common forms of cyber crime in the UK is fraud, with a total of £1.3 billion lost to fraud in the UK in 2020.
+In Yorkshire and Humber alone in 2023, there were more than 2,030 reported instances of cyber crime and/or fraud, which totalled more than £19.3 million in financial losses.
 This included a significant amount lost to online shopping fraud, with victims losing a total of £63.8 million in 2020.
-In addition to fraud, there were 2.3 million cases of computer misuse reported in the UK, over 1 million incidents of unauthorised access to personal information, and over 400,000 reported cases of fraud and computer misuse.
+In addition to fraud, there were 2.3 million cases of computer misuse reported in the UK, over one million incidents of unauthorised access to personal information, and over 400,000 reported cases of fraud and computer misuse.

 In 2024, the UK Government Cyber Security Breaches Survey revealed that 50% of UK businesses had suffered a cyber-attack or security breach in the previous 12 months.
 This is an increase from the previous year’s survey (39% in 2022).
 The UK’s Fraud and Cyber Crime Reporting Centre, Action Fraud, reported that in 2020, victims of online shopping fraud lost a total of £63.8 million ($88.3 million USD).
 This represents a 37% increase from the previous year, with the average loss per victim being £720 ($995 USD).

-Here, we provide you with the most current and up-to-date data on cybercrime stats for the year 2024.
+Here, we provide you with the most current and up-to-date data on cyber crime stats for the year 2025.

 32%